quii/go-specs-greet/README.md

 The initial process for creating a black-box test that compiles and runs your program, executes the test and then cleans everything up can be quite labour intensive.
 That's why it's preferable to do it at the start of your project with minimal functionality.
 I typically start all my projects with a "hello world" server implementation, with all of my tests set up and ready for me to build the actual functionality quickly.

-This mental model of "specifications", "drivers" and "acceptance tests" can take a little time to get used to, so follow carefully.
+The mental model of "specifications", "drivers", and "acceptance tests" can take a little time to get used to, so follow carefully.
 It can be helpful to "work backwards" by trying to call the specification first.

 Create some structure to house the program we intend to ship.